Project dates: May 2016 - November 2022

 Principal Investigator: Windsor LC

 Community Wise is a multilevel intervention to reduce health inequalities related to alcohol and illicit drug use that was developed and pilot-tested in a distressed community with concentrations of African American residents using community-based participatory research methods.
-The study will seek to apply the Multiphase Optimization Strategy (MOST) – an innovative and rigorous framework that employs factorial designs – to identify the most efficient, scalable, and sustainable components of Community Wise.Abstract on NIH RePORTER
+The study applied the Multiphase Optimization Strategy (MOST) – an innovative and rigorous framework that employs factorial designs – to identify the most efficient, scalable, and sustainable components of Community Wise.Abstract on NIH RePORTER

 Enhancing behavioral intervention science: Using community-based participatory research principles with the multiphase optimization strategy